NuclearBurning.jl

 end

-To get an idea of how much a complete iteration of the solver takes, we need to Perform the jacobian evaluation as a setup for the benchmark.
+To benchmark the linear solver itself we need to perform the jacobian evaluation as a setup for the benchmark.
 This is because the solver destroys the Jacobian to perform in-place operations.

 @benchmark begin